CPNP-AC Exam FAQs

 Please refer to the transcripts page to review detailed transcript requirements.

 After your application is reviewed and once you receive emailed notification of eligibility from PNCB, you can make your appointment to sit for the exam.
-The "letter of eligibility" will indicate your testing window which is assigned as each candidate's eligibility record is established with Prometric.
+The "letter of eligibility" will indicate your testing window which is assigned as each candidate's eligibility record is established with PSI.
 Specific instructions will be provided detailing the process of scheduling a testing time within your testing window.

 Once the PNCB receives all documentation (online application, fees, transcript(s) and documentation of PNP education form [if required]) a letter of eligibility will be emailed to you generally within 3 weeks.
 Determination of eligibility will be completed in a timely manner following receipt of all required materials.